Claude Code SEO: Automated Blog Optimization Guide

 Issue #2: Meta Description Epidemic

-All 7 posts exceeded the 160-character meta description limit, causing search engines to truncate descriptions in search results.
+Every single post exceeded the 160-character meta description limit, causing search engines to truncate descriptions in search results.

 Before optimization: